hanruihua/ir-sim/README.md

-# intelligent-robot-simulator2
+# Intelligent-Robot-Simulator2

-A python based robot simulator framework for the intelligent robotics navigation algorithms
+A python based robot simulator framework for the intelligent robotics navigation and learning